cygnusb2b/cms-test/README.md

 ## Contributing

 Submit modifications to this project using the Pull Request functionality within Github.

-Review the available [issues](https://github.com/cygnusb2b/cms-test/issues) for tasks and requirements.
+Review the [project requirements](https://github.com/cygnusb2b/cms-test/projects/1) for tasks to complete.